mndillon/toki-pona-nanpa-linja-n/docs/reference_implementations/README.md

 - U+F199E is not shaped for a manual-tally font.

 The visual exporters are inspection tools.
 They do not replace the automated protocol/full-renderer regression suite.

+## Release qualification checklist

+Before calling a reference archive release-ready:

+1. Run its `./tools/run_<language>_regression.sh` wrapper and require a clean PASS.
+2. Run `./tools/export_visual_pngs.sh` and inspect the numeric production-font matrix.
+3. Run `./tools/export_cartouche_audit.sh` and inspect all eight ordinary-cartouche contact sheets.
+4. Pay particular attention to the five renderer-manual tally fonts and compare halo/non-halo placement.
+5. Do not substitute the visual exporters for the automated regression suite, and do not treat a partial/core-only test as a complete production/full-renderer qualification.

 ## Parsing, document ASTs, and `astToText`